-Where courses do not fall directly into a Lecture, Lecture/lab, or Lab category, the program faculty will need to clearly delineate the hours expected of students for the credits received.
+Where courses do not fall directly into one of the above categories (1a - 1e), the program faculty will need to clearly delineate the hours expected of students for the credits received.
 The Curriculum Office will provide a means for this delineation on the Course Outline Submission System.

 While there may be natural diversity among academic units in administering these standards, the standards should be carefully considered when assigning credits to courses.
 For example, one- or two-day workshops, field trips, etc. will not qualify for academic credits unless there are extensive pre- or post-workshop assignments to provide the required 30 hours of work per credit.
 Also, the extensive outside work of some laboratory or studio classes should be taken into account in assigning credits.

-While the above requirements for outside work are stated as minimums, the typical student should not be expected to spend excessive time on out of class work in addition to the minimum.
+While the above requirements for outside work are stated as minimums, students should not be expected to spend excessive time on out-of-class work in addition to the minimum.

 REVIEW HISTORY